 Hartland real estate is some of the most expensive in Wisconsin, although Hartland house values don't compare to the most expensive real estate in the U.S.

 Hartland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hartland is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Hartland who work in management occupations (13.58%), sales jobs (11.86%), and office and administrative support (11.38%).
+There are especially a lot of people living in Hartland who work in management occupations (13.43%), sales jobs (11.30%), and office and administrative support (9.10%).

 Also of interest is that Hartland has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Hartland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartland residents report their race to be White, followed by Asian.
-Important ancestries of people in Hartland include German, Irish, Polish, Italian, and English.
+Important ancestries of people in Hartland include German, Irish, Polish, Italian, and French.

 The most common language spoken in Hartland is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Tagalog.